 The Campus Security Office coordinates the school’s lost and found service.
 If you find somebody else’s possessions, please turn the items into the Campus Security Office.
 If you are missing something, check with Campus Security first.
 Found property is disposed of after 90 days.

 If you are the victim of a crime, be sure to report it.
 If the crime has occurred on campus, near campus, or while you were en-route to campus, report it to Campus Security.
 Sometimes a pattern of criminal activity can be identified and others can avoid becoming victims if we know about incidents as they happen.
-Campus Security can help you file a report with the city police, if necessary.
+Campus Security can help you file a report with the Baltimore Police, if necessary.

 If a wallet is stolen, cancel all credit cards immediately.
 If one of the stolen items was a bank card, call the bank and cancel access to bank accounts through that card.
 Under no circumstances should a bank card access number be shared over the telephone (legitimate bank officials never ask to verify your card access number in this manner).